 Exculpatory clauses are portions of a contract that are written so that one party will hold the other party harmless if things go wrong.

-A contract that states that one party has no liability for the wrongdoing of the other party.
-A common example of this type of exculpatory clause would be a lease in which the landlord says it will not be responsible for damages made by the tenant.
+One type of exculpatory clause may declare that one party has no liability for the wrongdoing of the other party.
+A common example of this type of exculpatory clause would be a lease in which the landlord says it will not be responsible for damages caused by the tenant.

-In service and repair business there may be the possibility of damage, as with a dry cleaner or auto repair business.
+In service and repair businesses, there may be the possibility of damage, for example with a dry cleaner or auto repair business.
 Having an exculpatory clause in the agreement between the two parties makes the customer aware that some damage may be possible.

-For example, a dry cleaner may agree to clean a leather skirt but it will probably ask the customer to sign a hold harmless agreement to emphasize the higher risk of damage to the leather.
+For example, a computer repair shop may agree to try to repair a damaged motherboard, but it will probably ask the customer to sign a hold harmless agreement to emphasize the risk of damage to the computer.
 The customer then has to decide if the risk of damage is worth it.

-Most exculpatory clauses are written in situations between businesses and consumers or landlords and tenants.
-These clauses are, for the most part, legal (they can be included in contracts), but the more important point is whether they are enforceable.
+Most exculpatory clauses are written in situations between businesses and consumers or between landlords and tenants.
+These clauses are, for the most part, legal, but the more important point is whether they are enforceable.
 That is, can the concept of not being held liable for something be upheld in court if there is a dispute?

 In general, a court may decide that a specific exculpatory clause is "unreasonable."
 Being unreasonable might include:

 - Not being specific enough, not stating exactly what types of actions are free from liability.
-For example, some states require that a specific statement of what constitutes negligence be included in the agreement.
+For example, some states such as New York require that a specific statement of what constitutes negligence be included in the agreement.